-As you now know, DVSA-approved instructors have to jump through a lot of hoops in order to qualify for the ADI Register.
+As you now know, driving instructors have to jump through a lot of hoops in order to qualify for the ADI Register.
 It’s not enough that they have to pass three gruelling tests, they also need to re-register every four years and prove to the DVSA that they’re still worth their salt.
-If you’re learning with a DVSA-approved instructor, then you’re practically guaranteed high quality tuition that’s up-to-date with DVSA standards.
+If you’re learning with a DVSA-approved instructor (or a PDI that’s nearly finished their training), then you’re practically guaranteed high quality tuition that’s up-to-date with DVSA standards.

-As useful as lessons with family and friends are, they really can’t compare to those with a professional.
+As useful as lessons with family and friends are, they really can’t compare to being taught by a professional.
 Almost all drivers have picked up bad habits since they first passed their test.
 As such, the last thing you want is to fail your test because you were taught how to do something against DVSA regulations.
-DVSA-approved instructors, by comparison, know exactly what the DVSA are looking for and will teach you everything you need to know to pass your driving test.
+Driving instructors, by comparison, know exactly what the DVSA are looking for and will teach you everything you need to know to pass your driving test.

 Where can I find a DVSA-approved instructor?

-Our fleet of DVSA-approved instructors not only have the right qualifications, they also have vital knowledge of the local roads tucked up their sleeves.
+Our fleet of driving instructors have the skills and vital knowledge of the local roads tucked up their sleeves.
 This will be important in preparing you for the roads around your chosen test centre and better prepare you for the practical test.
 Whether you opt for an intensive pace or a more semi-intensive approach, your PassMeFast instructor will work lessons around your schedule.
-They’ll even pick you up from home or your workplace!
+They’ll even pick you up from home or your workplace.

 If you’re ready to get started on your journey today, it couldn’t be any easier to book in with PassMeFast.
 Simply take a look at our courses and choose which one is best for you.
 Then, once you’re ready, book in over the phone on 0333 123 4949 or online.
 Having trouble deciding which course package to go for?
 Our course recommender will choose the right one for you!